Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Introduction

-\textit{Related model: free-order prophets.} The free-order prophet inequality problem is the special case of ProbeTop-$k$ where $T=n$ and only committed policies are allowed.
-When $T=n$, the constraint of $T$ interviews is not binding, and hence only committed policies are interesting to study (non-committed policies can interview all $n$ candidates and the order does not matter).
-Typically in prophet inequalities, one compares to a benchmark that can see all candidates' values and does not need to commit (i.e.\ they can hire the $k$ highest-valued candidates in hindsight).
-We note that such a benchmark is \textit{too powerful to compare against} in our more general problem if $n$ is much larger than $T$ since the benchmark sees all $n$ realizations while the algorithm can only interview $T$ applicants.
+\textit{Relation to Free-Order Prophets.} The Free-Order Prophet Inequality problem is the special case of ProbeTop-$k$ where $T=n$ and only committed policies are allowed.
+(When $T=n$, the constraint of $T$ interviews is not binding, and hence non-committed policies can just trivially interview all applicants.)
+Typically in prophet inequalities, the benchmark can see all applicants' values {in advance and simply choose to interview and hire the $k$ overall highest-valued candidates.} We note that such a benchmark is \textit{too powerful to compare against} in our more general problem if $n$ is much larger than $T$ since the benchmark sees all $n$ realizations while the algorithm can only interview $T$ applicants.
 This is why in our general ProbeTop-$k$ problem, we compare to an optimal (adaptive, non-committed) algorithm that is still bound by $T$ interviews that must be decided without any prophetic information, making our comparison different from prophet inequalities.
-However, our algorithm for ProbeTop-$k$, being non-committed, implies an algorithm for free-order prophets that has the same guarantee relative to the prophet benchmark in the special case of free-order prophet inequalities (where $T=n$).

-\textit{Related model 2: sequential offering.} In the sequential offering model of \citet{purohit2019hiring}, applicants are assumed to have already been interviewed but have uncertainty about whether they accept an offer.
-The firm knows, for each candidate, how likely it is that she will accept an offer, and the value she adds to the firm should she accept.
+\textit{Relation to Sequential Offering.} In the Sequential Offering model of \citet{purohit2019hiring}, applicants are assumed to have already been interviewed but have uncertainty about whether they accept an offer.
+The firm knows, for each candidate, how likely it is that they will accept an offer, and the value they add to the firm, should they accept.
 The firm has time to send at most $T$ offers and wants to maximize the expected total value of up to $k$ candidates who accept their offers.
-We show that this setting can be captured by the ProbeTop-$k$ problem with weighted Bernoulli distributions, where the values take a positive realization with some probability (representing an acceptance) or 0 with the remaining probability (representing a rejection).
-The subtlety is that an accepted offer cannot be turned down by the firm in the sequential offering model, whereas in the ProbeTop-$k$ model, the firm can turn down a candidate even if their value turns out to be positive.
-We will show that our algorithm satisfies properties that make it admissible for the sequential offering problem too.
+This setting is closely related to the special case of ProbeTop-$k$ with weighted Bernoulli distributions, where the values take a positive realization with some probability (representing an acceptance) or 0 with the remaining probability (representing a rejection).
+The subtle difference is that an accepted offer cannot be withdrawn by the firm in the Sequential Offering model, whereas in the ProbeTop-$k$ model, the firm can turn down a candidate even if their value turns out to be positive.
+We will show that our algorithm satisfies properties that makes it admissible for this Sequential Offering problem too, and improve upon the results of \citet{purohit2019hiring}.